Grandfather Mountain Hiking Tips

 - For safety reasons, walking down the road is not permitted.

-- Hiking trails close one hour prior to the park’s closing.
-If there is an emergency or you cannot make it back to your car by closing, please call 828-733-2800 (Top Shop), 828-733-4337 (Gate) or 828-733-1059 (Nature Museum) as soon as possible to notify Grandfather Mountain staff.
+- Hiking trails close one hour prior to the park’s closing, with the exception of the month of October when trails sometimes close earlier.
+See operating hours here.
+If there is an emergency or you cannot make it back to your car by closing, please call 828-733-2800 (Top Shop), 828-733-4337 (Gate) or 828-733-1059 (Wilson Center for Nature Discovery) as soon as possible to notify Grandfather Mountain staff.
 If you do not call, we will send out a search party.

 - If you park at an off-mountain trailhead for the state park, plan on hiking back to your car.
 If you plan to have someone pick you up at the Swinging Bridge, the driver of the pick-up vehicle will be charged regular gate admission to come into the travel attraction to pick you up.